microtrain/bootcamp/02-BashScripting/01-Basics.md

 ## Lab

-Update the shell script restart apache project so that if the user does not provide valid options a list of available commands and apache configuration files is returned to the user.
+Update the re.sh script such it will only allow a user to choose a virtual-host configuration if that virtual-host configuration exists on the path

 ## Questions